Louei-l/analytics-portfolio/README.md

 sleep_df <- sleep_df[!duplicated(sleep_df), ]
 ```

-As a last step we will merge the two dataframes to have an easier time working on it
+As a last step we will merge the two daily dataframes to have an easier time working on it
 ```R
 merged_df <- merge(activity_df, sleep_df, by = "Id", all = TRUE)
 ```